 Ingredients and Notes

-- Butter: Use unsalted butter, which must be softened to room temperature.
-Creaming butter and sugar is very important for light and tender cookies.
+- Unsalted Butter: Use softened butter at room temperature.
+Properly creamed butter creates light and tender cookies.

 Making The Dough